sabeen2/startercode/Readme.md

 - Validation to prevent duplicate table and column names.
 - Error, alert, and success message handling.
-- Export diagrams as JSON and import existing JSON files.
+- Export diagrams as JSON .
 - Optimized for performance with `useCallback` and `useMemo`.
 - Fully mobile-responsive design with a clean UI.